 “Why do engineers think they are so smart?” wrap up

-Why do you think engineers think they are so smart?
-Is there any group of people who you think are the smartest?
+Why do you reckon engineers think they’re the sharpest tools in the shed?
+Is there any group of people you believe are the smartest?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.